Sammy Wilk

 Sammy Wilk (born Samuel Howard Wilkinson; December 11, 1995) is an American internet personality, singer-songwriter and entrepreneur.
 Born and raised in Omaha, Nebraska, Wilk lived with his parents (Lori and Dave Wilkinson) and siblings (Annie, Emily and Benny Wilkinson).
-Sammy’s sister, Emily, is married to Cleveland Browns quarterback Baker Mayfield.
+Sammy’s sister, Emily, is married to Tampa Bay Buccaneers quarterback Baker Mayfield.
 Wilk has since moved to Los Angeles, California.
 He developed a following on social media platform Vine in 2013, often working with acts such as Jack & Jack, Nash Grier, and others.

 Career

 Social media

 Wilk initially began his career in 2013 by collaborating on early Vine videos with Jack & Jack.
 He later joined them onboard the MAGCON tour in 2014 (Nash Grier, Cameron Dallas, Matt Espinosa, Shawn Mendes, Mahogany Lox, Taylor Caniff, Aaron Carpenter, Carter Reynolds, Jack Johnson, and Jack Gilinsky).